davemolk/ghost/README.md

 ## Additional Notes
 * Occasionally, a limit of -1 erroneously returns no results (this happens with curl and in a browser).
 If this happens and you know you should be seeing something, use limit of -2.
 * The query string in formURL contains "fastLatest=true."
 I haven't noticed an appreciable difference, but it can't hurt, right?
 See more [here](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server):
+* The query string also contains &collapse=digest, collapsing adjacent digests for less cluttered results.

 ## Changelog
 *    **2022-09-26** : ghost